 This introductory art course is focused on exposure to a variety of art tools, media and ways of making through guided art exercises and project work.
-Emphasis is placed on developing skills in design work, drawing, painting, textile works, sculpture, or printmaking.
-Students will be introduced to idea generation strategies, art history and art appreciation.
+Emphasis is on exposure to a variety of 2D and 3D media, and developing idea generation strategies.
+Students will be introduced to art appreciation and analysis.